Salary Negotiation Prep After the Meeting: What to Document First

 Write down the responsibilities that sounded larger than the job title.

-Note where the interviewer signaled high ownership or urgency.
+Note where the host signaled high ownership or urgency.

 Record the compensation or level questions that are still unanswered.